indiana-university/rivet-docs/content/components/information/integrating.md

 {{< /code >}}

 ## Wrapping up
-Now we should have a working Rivet alert component ready to use in your React projects.
-We've purposefully kept this article simple, but you could get do more interesting that would make this component more flexible like passing in a prop that would make a dismiss button optional.
+Now we have a working Rivet alert component ready to use in React projects.
+We’ve purposefully kept this article simple, but you could do more interesting things that would make this component more flexible, like passing in a `prop` that would make a dismiss button optional.

 Now we can use our alert component in our app like so: